 To use the amp integration adapter, Dave plugged the adapter's RCA plugs into the JVC receiver's preamp outputs.

 Getting the new radio ready for the test

 To install the JVC radio, Dave began by securing the Toyota-specific kit that Crutchfield offers to the radio chassis.
 He also ran his Bluetooth® microphone cable from the cavity to the dashboard.
-Once the radio was secured with a few screws, it was time to move onto the wiring.
+Once the radio was secured with a few screws, it was time to move on to the wiring.

 Dave thought that wiring to the existing factory amp in his Highlander would be fine, since it still worked.
-The installation would've been a little easier, since he didn't have to run any cables to the amp location.
+The installation would've been a little easier, since he wouldn't have to run any cables to the amp location.
 Retaining the factory amp meant he could connect the new stereo to the plug in the dash cavity, where the old radio had been plugged in.

 Here's where we chimed in, explaining that Dave could expect better sound by bypassing that factory amp and directly feeding the JVC receiver's power to his new speakers.
 Keeping the factory amp in play would negate many sound attributes his new stereo offers.

 Easy access to the factory amp's plug enabled us to test both methods.

 Switching between the bypass harness and the integration adapter

 We had easy access to the wiring harness that connected to the factory amp in Dave's Highlander.
 So we helped him wire the radio in a way that safely let us switch between the amp integration and bypass setups to compare the sound.

 To bypass factory amp, Dave simply unplugged the cable from the amp and plugged it into the bypass harness's plug.